Skip to main content Skip to search Skip to search

 Description

 Frida and her brother, Zac, have lived in seven countries in ten years.
-In fact, they’ve been travelling for so long that Frida has never considered herself from anywhere — until they inherit their grandmother’s house in Victoria, British Columbia.
-Zac, always looking for money-making opportunities to fund their travels, is determined to sell everything in the house and expects Frida to help.
-Now they’re up to their ears in family heirlooms, paintings of dead relatives, vintage paperclips, and ceramic animals.
+In fact, they’ve been traveling for so long that Frida has never considered herself from anywhere — until they inherit their grandmother’s house in Victoria, British Columbia.
+Now they’re up to their ears in family heirlooms, paintings of dead relatives, vintage paper clips, and ceramic animals.

-As Frida explores the neighbourhood, she meets a childhood friend of her grandmother’s, a relentlessly friendly kid named Hazeem who has a knack for finding treasures in the many book-exchange boxes nearby, and a nosy antique dealer who takes an interest in her grandmother’s stuff.
+Then a nosy antique dealer takes an interest in her grandmother’s stuff.
 A big, sneaking-around-trying-to-break-in-to-the-house kind of interest.
-Is this strange neighbour looking for something specific?
+Is this strange neighbor looking for something specific?
 And will Frida and Hazeem figure it out before it’s too late?

 About the author